 - Cellular Biochemistry.
 This course will cover the basics of cell biology, including the structure and function of biological molecules, metabolism, the synthesis of macromolecules, and the assembly of structures.
 Concepts regarding the cytoskeleton, cell motility, chaperones, and protein turnover are also covered.

 Aside from attending lectures and discussions, most programs will require students to participate in extensive laboratory work to obtain experience in designing and executing experiments and interpreting data.
 Some schools have also established programs that provide opportunities for experiential learning in local hospitals.
 Students may also be required to complete an independent research project under the supervision of a faculty advisor.

 Molecular biology programs are heavily geared toward preparing students for careers as research scientists in the biomedical field or related areas.
 Some students enroll in these graduate programs before they go on to medical school, while others do so as they prepare to obtain a Ph.D.
 Fewer numbers will pursue areas such as technology law or technology business analysis.

-According to the U.S. Bureau of Labor Statistics, the median annual wage of medical scientists was $76,700 in May 2010.
+According to the U.S. Bureau of Labor Statistics, the median annual wage of medical scientists was $76,700.
 Medical research scientists can specialize in a number of areas; some will work for pharmaceutical companies, and others will conduct independent research at colleges and universities.
 Many of these positions will require students to hold a Ph.D.
 Those who go on to medical school will become doctors who specialize in areas such as neuroscience.
 Salaries for physicians and surgeons vary by practice.
 For instance, pediatricians reported median annual wages of $192,402, while anesthesiologists reported median earnings of $407,292.